Mihrab Khan

 Mihrab Khan (died 1649) was a military commander in Safavid Iran.
-A member of the Mirimanidze clan, he is first mentioned as serving as the governor of Bost during an unknown date.
-Later, he was appointed as the governor of Astarabad, and in 1649 was appointed as the governor of the newly captured city of Kandahar, where he died during the same year.
+A member of the Mirimanidze clan, he is first mentioned as serving as the governor of Bost at an unknown date.
+Later, he was appointed as the governor of Astarabad, and in 1649 was appointed as the governor of the newly captured city of Kandahar, where he died later that year.
 In Kandahar, he was succeeded by his Georgian kinsman Otar Beg.